ChalmersGU-data-structure-courses/lab-system/README.md

 Because the students may use syntactic features added in recent versions of Java, we recommend to use the most recent version (at least 14).
 We recommend to use the HotSpot implementation (by Oracle) to make sure that exception messages are compatible with what most students will see on their machine.

-## Speeding up remote git access
+## Sped up remote git access

-The lab scripts will frequently interact with the repositories on Chalmers GitLab.
+The lab scripts frequently interact with the repositories on Chalmers GitLab.
 Under the hood, it does so by calling SSH and asking it to execute certain remote commands.

 The Chalmers network limits the number of SSH connection attempts from outside to 10 per minute.
 If you are running the lab scripts from outside the network, this rate limiting will make it impossible to handle all lab groups in a time efficient manner.
 Even inside the network, it it not efficient to establish a new SSH connection for working with each of the many repositories in the Chalmers GitLab group.

-For this reason, we recommend using connection sharing.
+For this reason, the lab system uses connection sharing under the hood.
-Add the following to your SSH configuration file (default: `.ssh/config`):
+This corresponds to using the following SSH configuration options:

 ```
 Host git.chalmers.se
 ControlPath /tmp/%r@%h:%p
 ```

-Before running the lab scripts, execute the following command and leave it running until you are finished:
+and running the following command in the background:

 ```
 ssh -MNT git@github.com
 ```

-This will establish a single master connection that each individual remote git repository interaction will then run over.
+This will establish a single master connection that each individual remote git repository interaction then runs over.
 The options mean the following:

 * **M**: let this connection be the control master,
-* **N**: do not execute remote command
+* **N**: do not execute remote command,
-* **T**: don't allocate terminal.
+* **T**: do not allocate a terminal.

+Sometimes, the Python monitoring library (`watchdog`) we use to watch for changes of the master connection bugs out.
+This does not seem to impacted the running of the system so far.
+(TODO: investigate.)

 ## A note on Canvas caching